 Users should think carefully about which star is best for their program.
 Although the Observatory will automatically observe a telluric standard for service programs, we cannot guarantee that we will make the best choice, as this depends on the science users wish to do.
-If you think that a specific spectral type suits your program better than others, we recommend that you submit calibration OBs using the proper calibration templates see sect.6.1.5 (in such case the time will be charged to your program), or to specify in the readme file of your program what kind of telluric star is needed.
+If you think that a specific spectral type suits your program better than others, we recommend that you submit calibration OBs using the proper calibration templates see sect.6.1.6 (in such case the time will be charged to your program), or to specify in the readme file of your program what kind of telluric star is needed.

 Currently the telluric standard stars observed by the Observatory should have about 10000 ADUs in the middle of the brightest orders of each arms (S/N~50-100).
 The Observatory does not provide observations of telluric standard stars with 5" slits.
 If this S/N is not enough for the purpose of your programme, as previously we encourage you to submit your own calibration OBs.
+In addition, the telluric standard star observation is carried out with the stare mode only in SM.
+This already uses 10% of the available time.
+The use of another mode instead of the stare would lead to spend 25% time more in standard star observation or 12.5% of the available time at UT2.
+Therefore if the user needs nodding mode or IFU-offset observations instead of stare observations, we encourage him/her to submit his/her own OBs.